Grey College, Bloemfontein

 Grey College (Afrikaans: Grey Kollege) is a semi-private English & Afrikaans medium school for boys situated in the suburb of Universitas in Bloemfontein in the Free State province of South Africa, it is one of the 23 Milner Schools.
-The sister school is Eunice High School (Bloemfontein).

 Grey College was ranked 1st among high schools in Africa by Africa Almanac in 2003 and 2013, based upon quality of education, student engagement, strength and activities of alumni, school profile, internet and news visibility.

 History

+The Grey College is named after Sir George Grey, the Cape Colony governor whose substantial donation enabled its establishment.
 The school was officially opened on 13 October 1855 and the first headmaster was the Reverend Andrew Murray.
 Believed by scholars and alumni to be the third-oldest school in South Africa, there are in fact several other schools that were established at earlier dates as far back as 1738.
 With formal education being established later in the northern regions of the country, it is the oldest school north of the Orange River.

 During his presidential inauguration speech in 1896, while addressing learners from Grey College, Marthinus Theunis Steyn mentioned that he envisioned a university for Bloemfontein where youth from all over the country could come and study.
 He supported the idea that Grey College should provide higher education to the people of the Orange Free State.
 As a result, the University of the Free State essentially came into existence in 1904 when a tertiary portion of Grey College was allocated for such purpose.

 Grey College today

 The school grounds consist of a number of historic buildings, of which five are Free State provincial heritage sites: the Main building and Hamilton Hall, the Andrew Murray House, the Brill House and the Tuck shop.

 The school offers a number of scholarships such as the Badawi Legacy scholarship given in partnership with Montpellier Rugby Club to promote rugby, education and French culture.
 Old Greys donate funds to the Jock Meiring Trust and Bram Fisher Trust, funds used for the administration of school grounds and granting of scholarships.

+Grey College is known nationally for being particularly strong at the sport of rugby, the "secret" handshake, and old boys speaking passionately about their school.